MicrosoftDocs/customer-insights/ci-docs/data-unification-update-contacts.md

    - [Duplicate records](data-unification-update.md#manage-deduplication-rules) to manage deduplication rules or merge preferences.
    - [Matching conditions](data-unification-update.md#manage-match-rules) to update matching rules across two or more entities.
    - [Unified customer fields](data-unification-update.md#manage-unified-fields) to combine or exclude fields.
-   - Semantic mapping to add semantic types to unified fields.
+   - [Semantic mapping](data-unification-contacts.md#define-the-semantic-fields-for-unified-contacts) to add semantic types to unified fields.
-   - Relationships to add a relationship for a new entity.
+   - [Relationships](data-unification-contacts.md#set-the-relationship-between-contacts-and-accounts) to add a relationship for a new entity.

 1. After making your changes, choose your next option:

    :::image type="content" source="media/b2b_run_match_merge.png" alt-text="Screenshot of the Data Unify page with the Unify contacts option open.":::

    - To update the unified contact profile (with or without dependencies), see [Run updates to the contact profile](#run-updates-to-the-unified-contact-profile).
-   - To evaluate the quality of your matching conditions, see [Run matching conditions](#run-matching-conditions).
+   - To evaluate the quality of your matching conditions without updating the unified contact profile, see [Run matching conditions](#run-matching-conditions).

 ## Run matching conditions

+Run matching conditions to test unification rules without creating a unified profile.

 1. From the **Data** > **Unify** page, select **Unify contacts** > **Run matching conditions only**.